MennaRamadan/angular-recipe-shopping-list-complete-app/README.md

 Using Firebase,
 sperating Recipes, Shopping list route and module files, Dealing with shared Module,
-Dealing with core modulw to add services
+Dealing with core modulw to add services,
+Using Lazy loading to load only component files, dependencies, declaration only when component loaded